nasa/cape/doc/pyfun/examples/bullet.rst

         bullet/m1.75a10.0b0.0
         bullet/m1.75a30.0b0.0

 The :file:`pyFun.json` ``"Report"`` section also includes a Mach sweep figure.
-Details of the Mach sweep (with an angle of attack carpet plot) are the same as in :ref:`pycart-ex-data-arrow`, but :numref:`fig-pyfun-ex02-mach-cap-CN` gives an example of one of the plots from the resulting :file:`report-mach.pdf`.
+Details of the Mach sweep (with an angle of attack carpet plot) are the same as in the Cart3D example :ref:`pycart-ex-data-arrow`, but :numref:`fig-pyfun-ex02-mach-cap-CN` gives an example of one of the plots from the resulting :file:`report-mach.pdf`.

     .. _fig-pyfun-ex02-mach-cap-CN:
     .. figure:: bullet/b0/mach_cap_CN.*